TecFelipeDsMartins/pwa-cookbook/static/pages/en/service-workers.md

 ### Storage limitation of the Cache API

-On the majority of browsers, the storage limit is the same as the one for the data cache : see [data cache](data-cache.md) for more details.
+On most of browsers, the storage limit is the same as the one for local data caches : see [data cache](data-cache.md) for more details.

 ## Developer tools